Joplin, Mo., public school teachers walk into Missouri Southern State… (T. Rob Brown, Joplin Globe )

-Martin Luther, partially damaged in the storm and still not fully repaired, served as a recovery center over the summer.
+Martin Luther, partially damaged in the storm and still not fully repaired, served as a full-blown recovery center over the summer.
 Staff had to scramble this week to shift to accommodating students and teachers, some of whom lost everything.

 Charlotte Robertson's old home was directly in the path of the storm, five blocks away, and she and her husband survived by hiding in a hall closet with a mattress over their heads.
-Now living on the edge of town, she just got new dishes last week and still doesn't have silverware.
+Now living on the edge of town, she just got new dishes last week and still doesn't have silverware yet.
 But all that — happily — doesn't matter to her anymore.

-"It doesn't help to sit down and cry all the time, though I have done my share of that," the second-grade teacher said Monday, cracking jokes as she zipped around her classroom, which had served as a food pantry and a counseling area after the storm.
+"It doesn't help to sit down and cry all the time, though I have done my share of that," the second-grade teacher said Monday, cracking jokes as she zipped around her classroom, which had served as a food pantry and a counseling unit after the storm.
 She nodded toward a yellow wallboard decorated with her students' names — Daniel, Gatlin, JoJo.
 They come first now.

 After the May 22 tornado, officials decided the next school year would begin on time and moved quickly to make it happen.
 The new Joplin High School occupies what had been a vacant department store at the mall, next to Macy's.
 One of the middle schools, also destroyed, has moved to a converted warehouse.

 Thanks to a $500,000 donation from the embassy of the United Arab Emirates, every high school student will have a new laptop, a move that inspired a great wave of thanks — as well as a bit of head-scratching: We got a donation from where?

 But some wounds don't go away easily.
 Seven Joplin public school students and one staff member died in the tornado.